 The effective handling of post-employment restrictions requires a deep knowledge of contract, fiduciary, and tort law—often spanning multiple states—as well as experience working on these specialized types of cases.
-The lawyers at Burford Perry have significant experience assessing, defending, and enforcing post-employment restrictions and are available to assess the potential risk and liability exposure to your company when hiring employees from a competitor.
+The business litigation lawyers at Burford Perry have significant experience assessing, defending, and enforcing post-employment restrictions and are available to assess the potential risk and liability exposure to your company when hiring employees from a competitor.

 Our attorneys use the latest technology to provide clients with efficient, high quality work product.

 We actively seek alternative fee agreements that promote a win-win partnership with clients.

 Our two Partners have more than 50 years experience in complex commercial litigation

 For Plaintiffs, we have obtained over $2 billion in combined verdicts and settlements.

 For Defendants, we have obtained dismissals, summary judgments, and take nothing judgments where alleged damages exceed $1 billion.